-Mohamed Bin Zayed's visit strengthens relations between UAE, China
+Mohamed bin Zayed's visit strengthens relations between UAE, China

 They also agreed to continue their cooperation, focusing on the following:

-- The two sides will place a priority for intensifying the exchange of high-level visits and enhance strategic communication regarding bilateral relations, regional and international issues of mutual concern.
+- The two sides will place a priority for intensify the exchange of high-level visits and enhance strategic communication regarding bilateral relations, regional and international issues of mutual concern.

 - The two sides are keen on developing coordination and cooperation to address regional and global challenges and to ensure stability and development all over the world.